 Russell Goldsmith.
 Mr. Goldsmith, 62, has served as a Director of the Company since May 2008.
-Mr. Goldsmith serves as Chairman and Chief Executive Officer of City National Bank, a provider of a wide range of banking, investing and trust services.
-Additionally, he serves as President and Chief Executive Officer of its publicly held parent company, City National Corporation, which is listed on the New York Stock Exchange (CYN) and headquartered in Los Angeles, California.
+Mr. Goldsmith has served as Chairman and Chief Executive Officer of City National Bank, a provider of a wide range of banking, investing and trust services, since October 1995.
+Additionally, during this time he also has served as Chief Executive Officer and since May 2005 as President of its publicly held parent company, City National Corporation, which is listed on the New York Stock Exchange (CYN) and headquartered in Los Angeles, California.
 He has been a director of both the bank and its parent company since 1978.
-From 2008-2011, Mr. Goldsmith was a member of the Federal Reserve board's 12-member Federal Advisory Council, representing the Twelfth Federal Reserve District.
-Mr. Goldsmith chairs the Mid-Size Bank Coalition of America, which is composed of 25 mid-sized banks in 41 states and the District of Columbia.
+From 2008 to 2011, Mr. Goldsmith was a member of the 12-member Federal Advisory Council, which advises the Board of Governors of the Federal Reserve System, representing the Twelfth Federal Reserve District.
+Mr. Goldsmith chairs the Mid-Size Bank Coalition of America, which is composed of 29 mid-sized banks in 41 states and the District of Columbia.
 He also chairs the Los Angeles Coalition for the Economy & Jobs, an independent organization of leading economic stakeholders representing business, labor, higher education and the nonprofit sectors.
 Mr. Goldsmith also serves on the board of trustees of the Harvard-Westlake School and is a member of the Council on Foreign Relations.